 - Then, have the children select and trace their template.

 - Let the children draw on the dorsal, pectoral, pelvic fin onto the body of their fish.
 Encourage them to use a triangle, rectangle or square.

 - Cut the fish out.

 - Last, paint the fish.
 Make sure to add the lateral line, fish eyes, scales, and patterns.

 Option 1: Paint with tempera paint.
 Let dry.
-Then draw on the lateral line, scales, and patters with craypas.
+Then draw on the lateral line, scales, and patterns with crayons.

 What to do with the open ended fish art and science project when you are done?

 - Have kids write a sentence about their fish.

 - Send them home with the kids.